 Carpenter Bee Damage

-- This development can occur in about a month, or longer or shorter depending on geography and temperature.
-The bees can produce up to three generations during a summer, with each female depositing 6-8 eggs in each brood.
+When the egg hatches, the larva feeds on the pollen/nectar mix and then emerges as an adult.
+This development takes place over about one month, on average, but can be longer or shorter depending on geography and temperature.
+The bees can produce up to three generations during summer, with each female depositing six to eight eggs in each brood.

 The following are signs of carpenter bee infestation in wood:

 - Like carpenter ants, carpenter bees do not eat the wood as termites do, but rather they excavate the tunnels, depositing the wood shavings outside the nest.
 Piles of residual wood and defecation outside the tunnel openings provide evidence of carpenter bees.

 - Male carpenter bees will flit around the opening of the nest, guarding it against other flying insects and predators.
 Thus, if numerous bees are seen around your home’s eaves, doors, windowsills, decks, shingles, etc. where no hive is visible, they are likely carpenter bees.